corda/corda-docs/content/en/docs/corda-enterprise/4.7/operations/deployment/hsm-integration.md

 # Integrating an HSM

-When integrating an HSM for use with Corda Enterprise, there are specific interfaces that

-The example HSM is available in the Corda Enterprise utilities package `com.r3.corda:corda-enterprise-utils:4.7`, and contains four main files:
+While Corda Enterprise supports a variety of HSMs for storing legal identity and confidential identity keys, you can also integrate other HSMs with Corda Enterprise using Corda Enterprise APIs.
+Once HSM integration has been written, HSMs can be tested against Corda Enteprise using the HSM Technical Compatibility Kit (TCK), a test suite [available here](hsm-integration-tck.md/).

+To help write integration for your HSM, there is an example HSM implementation available as part of the `com.r3.corda:corda-enterprise-utils:4.7` resources.
+We'll go over this example HSM here to explain what the components are, and how they work.

+In the example HSM there are five key files:

-  - A configuration file, `AWSCloudConfiguration.java`
+  - A configuration file, called `AWSCloudConfiguration.java`.
-  - A configuration parser, `AWSCloudConfigurationParser.java`
+  - A configuration parser, called `AWSCloudConfigurationParser.java`.
-  - A factory class `AWSCloudCryptoServiceProvider.java`
+  - A factory class called `AWSCloudCryptoServiceProvider.java`.
-  - The HSM integration, `AWSCloudCryptoService.java`
-  - A file specifying the java class that implements the `CryptoServiceProvider` interface, `resources/META-INF/services/com.r3.corda.utils.CryptoServiceProvider`
+  - A file specifying the java class that implements the `CryptoServiceProvider` interface, called `resources/META-INF/services/com.r3.corda.utils.CryptoServiceProvider`.
+  - The HSM integration, called `AWSCloudCryptoService.java`.

 We'll go through each of these files and use them as a basis for explaining how to integrate an HSM with Corda Enterprise.